AdobeDocs/mix-modeler.en/help/models/overview.md

 ### Score or re-score

-You can incrementally score a model based on new marketing data or re-score a model for a specific date range .
+You can incrementally score a model based on new marketing data or re-score a model for a specific date range.
 To score or re-score a model:

    1. Select ![](/help/assets//icons/FileData.svg) **[!UICONTROL Models]** from the left rail.